ShunyiZhao/SoftWareEandGroupProject/README.md

 3. [limitations of Web Application](./Web/README.md#limitations)

 ### Future Expectation
 For the future, we believe there is still a lot of improvement room for our software as we haven’t realized all the ideal functions we want.
-First of all, we would like to realize the live broadcast function so that interactive player can watch the game.
+First of all, we would like to realize the live broadcast function so that an interactive player can watch the game.
 Gaming is a traditional entertainment medium and live game broadcast is rising and becoming quite popular in recent years, we would like to combine them and we think that it is a new and interesting idea to let watchers interact with gamers.

-Secondly, we want to build a game platform which allows game developers to upload their won games.
-Continuous innovation is a key factor in gaming industry, especially for simple and small games where gamers may fell bored easily.
+Secondly, we want to build a game platform that allows game developers to upload their own games.
+Continuous innovation is a key factor in the gaming industry, especially for simple and small games where gamers may feel bored easily.
 Therefore, we would love to provide an open platform for all game developers to show their talents.

 ### Working Practice